opro/opro/README.md

 ## Why would I use this?

 Lets say you've built a Rails app, awesome.
-Now you want to build a mobile app on say, the iPhone; cool.
+Now you want to build a mobile app on say, the iPhone... cool.
 You start throwing around `#to_json` like nobody's business, but then you realize you need to authenticate users somehow.
 "Basic Auth!!", you exclaim, but then you realize that's not the most secure solution.
 You also realize that some users already signed up with Facebook & Twitter so they don't have a username/password combo.
 What ever shall you do?

 Wouldn't it be great if we could have a token exchange where the user goes to a mobile web view and grants permission, and then we return back an auth token just like the big boys (Facebook, Twitter, *cough* Foursquare *cough*).
 With Opro, we can add this functionality pretty easily.
 We'll use your existing authentication strategy and provide some end integration points for your clients to use out of the box.